Winter Staycation Ideas in Glens Falls: Fun for the Whole Family

 Browse a Funky, Independent Bookstore in Hudson Falls or Saratoga Springs

 Got bookworms in the family?
 Bring the whole gang to an independent bookstore for a decidedly different experience than a larger, chain store bookstore.
-(If your kids are old enough, send them off to find the children's books while you browse on your own!)
+(If your children are old enough, send them off to find the kids books while you browse on your own!)

 The Village Booksmith in Hudson Falls and Lyrical Ballad Bookstore in Saratoga Springs each look like a quaint, unassuming bookstore from the outside, but when you step in you'll find room after room of books spanning all genres.